wqking/eventpp/doc/eventdispatcher.md

 Add the *callback* to the dispatcher to listen to *event*.
 The listener is added to the beginning of the listener list.
 Return a handle which represents the listener.
 The handle can be used to remove this listener or insert other listener before this listener.
+If `prependListener` is called in another listener during a dispatching, the new listener is guaranteed not triggered during the same dispatching.
 The time complexity is O(1).

 ```c++